 Citizens of Haiti do not generally enjoy free speech, press, or assembly despite many efforts made.
 An ineffective police force and a corrupt and failed judiciary system, in addition to the government's heavy-handedness, contribute to this situation.
 Corruption is a major problem in Haiti.
 Haiti's political instability has made it difficult for the government to provide basic services to citizens, including repairing damaged infrastructure and addressing public health concerns.
-Many have protested against the government for failing to control the high cost of living, injustice and insecurity that are sky rocketing.
-The voting age is 18, and voter turnout has been low since a popular and elected president, Jean Bertrand Aristide was taken out of office and sent to exile, and also because elections are largely unfair and fraudulent.
+Many have protested against the government for failing to control the high cost of living, injustice, and insecurity that is skyrocketing.
+The voting age is 18, and voter turnout has been low since a popular and elected president, Jean Bertrand Aristide was taken out of the office and sent to exile, and also because elections are largely unfair and fraudulent.

 Haiti's economy is based on agriculture, which employs about two-thirds of the workforce.
 Large farms are rare, so production quantities are small.
 The most important cash crops include coffee, cacao, sugar, and mango.
 However, little is actually exported, and international aid is necessary to develop future agricultural potential.
 Around 80 percent of all Haitians live in severe poverty.
 Real wages have not risen in a generation.
 Industrial activity is minimal, geared mostly for domestic needs (cement, sugar refining, kleren, etc.).
 A few industries make toys and clothing for export.
 The economy experienced a severe setback when the 2010 earthquake struck Port-au-Prince.